Home · Property Management · Renting Out a New Build

 A note on builder packages

-Always check whether your builder package includes the letterbox, clothesline and side alley paving or landscaping.
-These are the items most frequently excluded and most frequently missed at handover.
-If they are not in the contract, they are not coming.
+Always check whether your package includes the letterbox, clothesline, and side alley paving or landscaping.
+These are the ones we see missed at handover most often.
+If they're not in the contract, they're not coming.

 Free download Take this handover checklist with you.
 Download the printable PDF.